Mixed Hodge structures on character varieties of nilpotent groups: Introduction

 The formula for $\mathcal{M}_{\Gamma}^{0}G$ then follows from the one in \cite{FS}.
 To get the formula for $\mathcal{R}_{\Gamma}^{0}G$ we observe, as in \cite[Section 5]{RS}, that the graded cohomology ring of $\mathcal{R}_{\mathbb{Z}^{r}}K$ is a regrading of the cohomology ring of the torus $T^{r}$.
 Using representation theory, analogous to what is done in \cite{KT}, we determine the regrading explicitly to obtain Formula \eqref{eq:mu-Rgamma}.

-The main results are proved in Sections \ref{sec:mhs-rep} and \ref{sec:mhs-char}, and a brief review of relevant facts about mixed Hodge structures and character varieties in Section \ref{sec-charvar}.
+The main results are proved in Sections \ref{sec:mhs-rep} and \ref{sec:mhs-char}, after a brief review of relevant facts about mixed Hodge structures and character varieties in Section \ref{sec-charvar}.
 In Section \ref{sec:irr-comp}, we show that although the path-component of the identity is a union of algebraic components and the mixed Hodge structure is determined by the torus component (irreducible by \cite{Sik}), there is in fact only one irreducible component through the identity.
 This follows by closely analyzing the main proof in \cite{FL2}.
-Moreover, we give a description of the singular locus of this component in the cases of classical $G$ (expanding on work of \cite{Sik}).
-The last section applies our results to examples of character and representation varieties with ``exotic components'' considered in \cite{ACG}; here, the group $G$ is of the form $\SL(p,\mathbb{C})^{m}/\mathbb{Z}_{p}$ for a prime $p$.
+Moreover, we give a description of the singular locus of these moduli spaces $\mathcal{M}_{\Z^r}^{0}G$ in the cases of classical $G$ (expanding on work of \cite{Sik}).
+We also obtain interesting number-theoretic results in Subsection \ref{subsec:poly-count}.
+In particular, we show that $\mathcal{M}_{\Z^r}^{0}G$ are ``polynomial count" and compute the number of $\mathbb{F}_q$-points of these varieties where $\mathbb{F}_q$ is a field of order $q$.
+The last section (Section \ref{sec:exotic}) applies our results to examples of character and representation varieties with ``exotic components'' considered in \cite{ACG}; here, the group $G$ is of the form $\SL(p,\mathbb{C})^{m}/\mathbb{Z}_{p}$ for a prime $p$.